L-P/filigrane/README.md

 # Filigrane
 A dead simple image watermaker made with Go, with no dependencies.

+Note: this does not work correctly with JPEGs rotated via EXIF.

 ## Usage
 Place a `watermark.png` along the executable and call `filigrane` with any JPEG you want watermarked as an argument.